peter1357908/tradevance-client-web/DESIGN_CHOICES.md

 * Use inline styling when the styling is not to be reused for other files; else, write the styles in [style.scss](src/style.scss) and use className.
   * note: ALthough "sign-in" and "sign-up" currently share the same inline styling, it may differ in the future.
+  * exception: things that are only cleanly realized in CSS like `:hover`

+* for functional components, define constants as `const`s inside the function; for class components, define constants as `const`s outside the class.